NAL-i5K/genomics_workspace_tests/README.md

 ## Usage

-- Run the test: at the root directory of this repo, run `robot --variable url:[url you want] [app]/`, for example:
+- Run all tests: at the root directory of this repo, run `robot --variable url_prefix:[url_prefix of your genomics-workspace] .`, for example, if you have a genomics-workspace instance with root url at https://gmod-i5k.nal.usda.gov/webapp/ `robot --variable url_prefix:https://gmod-i5k.nal.usda.gov/webapp/ .`
-  - `robot --variable url:https://i5k.nal.usda.gov/webapp/blast/ blast/`
-  - `robot --variable url:https://i5k.nal.usda.gov/webapp/hmmer/ hmmer/`
-  - `robot --variable url:https://i5k.nal.usda.gov/webapp/clustal/ clustal/`
+- Run only one of the apps (blast, hmmer, or clustal): `robot --variable url_prefix:[url_prefix of your genomics-workspace] [app]/`